hannahcomiskey/mcmsupply/cran-comments.md

+## Updates
+- Updates to data for new single-country parameters
+- Updates to data for multi-country correlations
+- Updates for Custom data bug fix
+- Removed truncated data - no longer required for illustration

 ## Resubmission 3
 - Updates to JAGS models following reviewers comments
 - Updates to standard error imputation for national-level data